Back to Blog

-For event planners, guest photo sharing is not just a cute add-on.
-It is a client experience touchpoint.
+For event planners, establishing a smooth planner workflow for guest photo sharing is not just a cute add-on.
+It is a critical client experience touchpoint.

-A messy upload process becomes another thing the planner has to chase.
-A polished process makes the planner look organized, modern, and thoughtful.
+A messy upload process becomes another detail the planner has to chase in the post-event chaos.
+A polished, seamless process makes the planner look organized, modern, and thoughtful.

 Planner workflow